easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### ASAP

-ASAP focuses on fast and fluid image viewing with an easy-to-use interface  for making annotations.
+ASAP focuses on fast and fluid image viewing with an simple-to-use interface  for making annotations.
 It consists of two main components: an IO library for reading and writing  multi-resolution images and a viewer component for visualizing such images.

 *homepage*: <https://computationalpathologygroup.github.io/ASAP/>